-- 1. On the Ambari Server host, re-run Ambari Server Setup. ambari-server setup - 2.
+- On the Ambari Server host, re-run Ambari Server Setup. ambari-server setup - 2.
 At the prompt: change the JDK?, Enter y. - 3.
 At the prompt: Do you want to change Oracle JDK [y/n] (n)?, Enter y. - 4.
 At the prompt:choose a JDK:, Enter 2 to change the JDK implementation.

+The the promptionouse a spirit, Enter 2 to change the spir implementation.
 Option Description [1] - Oracle JDK 1.8 + Java Cryptography Extension (JCE) Policy Files 8 If you choose Oracle JDK 1.8, the JDK you choose downloads and installs automatically on the Ambari Server host.
 This option requires that you have an internet connection as the Ambari Server will download and install this JDK on all hosts in the cluster.
 [2] - Custom JDK If you choose Custom JDK, verify or add the custom JDK path on all hosts in the cluster.
 Use this option if you want to use OpenJDK or do not have an internet connection (and have pre-installed the JDK on all hosts).